cobwebos/docs/articles/active-directory/user-help/security-info-setup-questions.md

 ---
-title: 为安全问题设置安全信息（预览版）-Azure AD
+title: Set up security questions as your authentication method - Azure AD
-description: 如何设置安全信息，以使用预定义的安全性问题验证身份。
+description: How to set up your Security info to verify your identity using pre-defined security questions as your authentication method.
 services: active-directory
 author: eross-msft
 manager: daveba